Improved accuracy. Less uncertainty. Better science.

 While customers with ancestry from certain parts of the world will be affected more by this update than others, everyone should see some adjustments to their Ancestry Composition.

-We understand that changing results can be confusing, but Ancestry Composition is a living analysis, and this update reduces uncertainty and improves accuracy for the majority of customers.
+We understand that changing results can be confusing, but Ancestry Composition is a living analysis, and this update reduces uncertainty and improves accuracy for most customers.

 Here are some trends in how customers’ results are changing:

-- Many customers could see a significant reduction in the amount of their broad ancestry assignments, such as “Broadly Northwestern European.”
+• Many customers could see a significant reduction in the number of their broad ancestry assignments, such as “Broadly Northwestern European.”

 Example customer changes: